GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareLiftFloor.md

 The lift floor has the following operational modes:

-- **Normal** (Default) – The output will change in response to the `RequestFloor` command, providing the user has an access permission.
+- **normal** (Default) – The output will change in response to the `RequestFloor` command, providing the user has an access permission.
-- **NoAccess** - The output will stay off (disabling the push button).
+- **noAccess** - The output will stay off (disabling the push button).
 The output will only respond to ChangeMode commands.
-- **OpenAccess** - The output will stay on (enabling the push button).
+- **openAccess** - The output will stay on (enabling the push button).
 The output will only respond to ChangeMode commands.

 Changing the mode with an action can allow general access to a floor, or completely prevent anyone accessing a floor altogether.